CodeAdventure/meteor-electrostatic/README.md

 You can look through a [simple example app that uses Electrostatic](https://github.com/CodeAdventure/meteor-electrostatic-example).

 ## Release History
+* 0.1.4 - Praying to the gods of Atmosphere (versioning problems)
 * 0.1.3 - Improving API / make it work on server side too
 * 0.1.2 - Fixing issues with Atmosphere
 * 0.1.1 - First release